koobzaar/lol-skins/README.md

 You can use any tool that allows custom skin injection, or, check out [Exalted](https://ko-fi.com/koobzaar):

 Exalted is our private tool that works by loading a catalog of skins from our [lol-skins-developer](https://github.com/koobzaar/lol-skins-developer) repository allowing you to browse through a wide variety of options for each champion, and then injecting your chosen skin into the game.

-Exalted has a lot of alternative tools to handle the injection, and also a party mode - that allows you and your friends to sync the skins together.
+- One click injection.
+Choose your champion then choose your skin.
+That's it.
+- Always up-to-date catalog.
+Don't need to be browsing lol-skins everyday.
+New skin available?
+It will automatically appear in Exalted.
+- **See your friends skins**.
+Sync your friends skins and yours with the party mode.
+Create a Party, invite your friends and choose your skin.
+Simple as that.
+- Use your favorite map with your skin.
+Yeah, you can do this already.
+But it's simpler than you think.
+- No DRM.
+You donate. **You OWN a copy**.
+"If buying isn't owning, piracy isn't stealing" doesn't apply here.
+Your friends doesn't need to buy a copy of Exalted - you are free to share with them.

 <img src="https://i.imgur.com/Y54q27X.png">